privacy-scaling-explorations/zkevm-specs/specs/word-encoding.md

 # Word Encoding

 In the EVM every word is 256 bits.
-But in the zkevm due to two limitations we need to break the word in 8 bit chunks.
+But in the zkevm, we need to break the word in 8 bit chunks due to two limitations.

 1. We use the BN254 curve.
 The largest number the BN254 curve can represent is 254 bits.
-All arithmatic is done modulo a 254 bit prime.
+All arithmetic is done modulo a 254 bit prime.
-2. With plookup we have to do polynomial divisions.
+2. We perform conditional checks and bitwise operations with plookups.
+The 2^25 row size limits us to work those in smaller chunks of the word.
+With plookup we have to do polynomial divisions.
 Plonk prover uses FFT to efficiently perform polynomial divisions.
 The BN254 curve allows for FFTs or size 2^28.
-Some of which are reqruied for constant overhead and custom constrints.
+Some of which are required for constant overhead and custom constraints.
 So we try and limit all our polynomial degrees at 2^25.

-In this document we define the commitment of the 256 bit word, and the operation on them in the circuit.
+In this document, we define the commitment of the 256 bit word, and the operation on them in the circuit.

 ## Endianness